-The practice provides private dental services to adults and children.
+The practice provides NHS and private dental services to adults and children.
 This includes a range of dental services including routine examinations and treatment, veneers and crowns and bridges.
-Two visiting dentists provide oral extractions and implant services.
+Two visiting dentists provide periodontal and endodontic services.
+The periodontist is registered on the specialist list.

-The practice staffing consisted of the principal dentist (who was also the manager and the owner), three general dentists, two visiting dentists, two dental hygienists, five dental nurses and two receptionists.
+The practice staffing consisted of two principal dentists (who own and manage the practice), two general dentists, two visiting dentists, three dental hygienists, six dental nurses (including one trainee) a practice manager and four admin staff.
 The dental team worked various part-time hours depending on the need.

-The practice opening hours are Monday from 9:00am to 7:00pm, Tuesday and Wednesday from 8:30am to 5:00pm, Thursday from 8.00am to 5.00pm, Friday 9:00am to 3:00pm and Saturday from 9.00am to 1.00pm.
+The practice opening hours are Monday, Wednesday, Thursday and Friday from 9:00am to 5:00pm and Tuesday 9.00am to 8.00pm.

-The principal dentist is registered with the Care Quality Commission (CQC) as an individual.
+One of the principal dentists is registered with the Care Quality Commission (CQC) as an individual.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.